thinhpham/mean-docker/README.md

 ## Features
 - Bootstrap 3
-- Angular 2 with Webpack 2.x
+- Angular 2 with Webpack 2.x using angular-cli
 - Eager and lazy routing as well as child routings
 - Authentication using JSON Web Tokens (JWT)
 - Multi tabs interface for user settings